Stockholm Roller Derby: WFTDA competition

-At the first European WFTDA tournament in November 2012, "Track Queens Battle Royal", Stockholm came at third place out of ten bouting teams, defending their ingoing ranking for the tournament.
+At the first European WFTDA tournament in November 2012, "Track Queens Battle Royal", Stockholm came at third place out of ten teams, defending their ingoing ranking for the tournament.

 Stockholm first qualified for the international WFTDA Division 1 Playoffs in 2015, entering the Dallas tournament as the fifth seed, and finishing in seventh place.

 In 2016, Stockholm returned to Division 1 Playoffs, entering the Vancouver tournament as the eighth seed and again finishing in seventh place.

 At the 2017 Malmo Division 1 Playoff, Stockholm won their opening game against Terminal City Rollergirls 197-145, but then lost their quarterfinal against Denver Roller Derby, 330-152.
 Stockholm finished the weekend with a 184-166 consolation bracket victory over Kallio Rolling Rainbow.

 In 2018, Stockholm qualified for the WFTDA Playoff in A Coruña, Spain, finishing out of the medals with a consolation round loss to 2×4 Roller Derby, 208-172.

+The 2019 International WFTDA Playoffs were hosted by Rat City Roller Derby in Seattle from September 13-15 2019.
+Stockholm entered as the ninth seed and lost its first round against Arizona Roller Derby with a score of 197-95.
+Stockholm was then moved to the consolation bracket where it played Queen City Roller Derby (eleventh seed) and lost 224-176.

+In 2024, Crime City Rollers hosted the first European postseason event since the COVID-19 pandemic.
+The WFTDA Regional Championships took place in Malmö, Sweden from June 7-9 2024.
+Stockholm entered as the tenth seed and won its first round with a score of 168-130 against Helsinki Roller Derby.
+Stockholm lost its second game of the tournament against the second seed team, Crime City Rollers 186-109, moving Stockholm to consolation rounds.
+Stockholm's consolation round against Antwerp Roller Derby was lost by a single point (150-149).